kykl/node-grpc-interceptors/README.md

 This usage example takes for granted that two RPC metadata parameters are sent with the RPC call.
 One parameter is "user", and the other "password".

 If using the grpcurl utility to test, add those parameters in the command line : **-rpc-header 'user: rpcuser' -rpc-header 'password: abc123'**

+Lodash is also used to get the parameters easily.

 ```js
 const interceptors = require('grpc-interceptors');